gauravbharat/electron-budgety/README.md

 ![Budgety App - Responsive Screen - Max width](https://github.com/gauravbharat/electron-budgety/blob/master/budgety-screenshot-6-responsive-wide.png)

 Features -
-Available balance from income and expenses
+Available balance from income and expenses.
-Spend percentage w.r.t income
+Spend percentage w.r.t income.
-Income and Expense data gets stored to a cache
+Income and Expense data gets stored to the application cache.
+So, data remains persistent when app is closed and reopened.
-Option to save the calculated budget in the storage, and create New, Open or Delete an existing one User settings for Dark Mode, Show Notifications and the keep the window Always On Top
+Menu option to save the calculated budget in the application database storage.
+Menu option to create New, Open or Delete an existing budget.
+Menu user 'Settings' for Dark Mode, Show Notifications and the keep the window Always On Top.
+Offline application and data storage, all user data resides on the user's system.

+Future upgrades -
+Future release may add features to:
+Export data in PDF, EXCEL and JSON format.
+Export data to cloud storage.
+Import external data in a predefined format, etc.

 Download -
 Please visit the release tab (https://github.com/gauravbharat/electron-budgety/releases) and download: